 …

-Service Justification
+Occupational Licenses Documentation Requirements

 The VR Counselor documents the justification for providing any occupational licensing support, in addition to including the justification in the Individualized Plan for Employment (IPE).

 If the VR Counselor believes that payment to a professional association or trade union is critical to the success of the customer's employment, they must enter a case note that explains the justification and document they have checked that the association or trade union does not financially support a lobbyist.